mpdunne/alan/README.md

 The Alan museum
 ===============

 The original Alan command was a one-line modification of the ```less ``` command.
-For its simplicity and portability, you may wish to use the orignal alan on your system, or simply admire its splendour.
+For its simplicity and portability, you may wish to use the orignal alan on your system.
 This and some derived commands are contained in the alan_museum directory, and they are loaded as functions, so type ```source alan_museum/alan_orig.sh``` to load them, and then type the individual commands to use them.
 The original Alan commands are:

 | Command Name   | Command         | Description           | Example                               |